nion-software/nionswift/design/data_model.md

 ### Coordinate System Graph

-The coordinate system graph is maintained at the instrument level; an annotated array's coordinate system transforms are recorded from it at acquisition time.
-Examples: camera space, scan space, stage space.
+The coordinate system graph is maintained outside annotated arrays, typically at the instrument level.
+Examples of coordinate systems in the graph include camera space, scan space, and stage space.

-A point is translated between two annotated arrays by composition: from index coordinate space to calibrated coordinates via a coordinate mapping, between coordinate systems via a coordinate system transform, and back to index coordinate space via the inverse coordinate mapping.
+An external coordinate tool translates a point between two annotated arrays by composition: from index coordinate space to calibrated coordinates via a coordinate mapping, when necessary between coordinate systems via a transform from the coordinate system graph, and back to index coordinate space via the inverse coordinate mapping.

 Point translation is exact and produces fractional index values.
 Combining or overlaying data between coordinate systems requires resampling with interpolation, which is a computation, not a data model operation.